joshcrain/joshcrain.io/notes/2020/website-launch.md

 Contrary to my initial plans, I have allowed the process to be slow and ongoing.
 Even in small bursts I have learned a lot and have had a chance to experiment.
 These skills have translated to my day job where I’ve added build tools to my workflow.
 The focus and work for this site has been different than I had hoped for but valuable none-the-less.

 Although I’ve had personal and portfolio sites in the past I was ready to begin anew.
 It had been more than a few years since I had maintained a personal site of any kind.
 Much of the content I have to draw from is not the direction of this site.
+This limited content has also lended itself to slow, evolving design process.

-I’ve been keeping [weeknotes](/tags/weeknotes/) each week, publishing what I write on my phone in the time between things.
+I keep [weeknotes](/tags/weeknotes/) each week, publishing what I write on my phone during the moments between things.
 It’s all I can do some months and that’s better than nothing.

 The domain name, [joshcrain.io](https://joshcrain.io/), is a new one.
 Another more _common_ domain has been taken for many years.